distro-core-curated-mirrors/klish/docs/klish3.en.md

 klish client command line option.

-## Loading command configuration
+## Loading configuration of commands

 ![Command Configuration Download](/klish-plugin-db.ru.png "Command Configuration Download")

 The internal representation of the command configuration in klish is kscheme.
-Kscheme is. is a set of C-structures representing the entire tree of commands available to the user, visibility areas, parameters, etc. It is by these structures that the all internal work - command search, autocompletion, generation of hints at user interaction.
+The kscheme is a set of C-structures representing the entire tree of commands available to the user, visibility areas (views), parameters, etc. These structures are used for all internal work - command search, autocompletion, generation of hints.

-In klish there is an intermediate representation of the command configuration in the form of C-structures, called ischeme.
-This representation is similar to kscheme in general, but differs from it in that all configuration fields are represented in text form, all references to other objects are also text object names, on the that are referenced, rather than pointers as in kscheme.
+There is an intermediate representation of the command configuration in the form of C-structures, called ischeme.
+This representation is similar to kscheme in general, but differs from it in that all configuration fields are represented in the text form, all references to other objects are also text object names, rather than pointers as in kscheme.
 There are other differences as well.
 Thus ischeme can be called an "uncompiled schema" and kscheme can be called an "compiled".
 "Compilation", i.e. conversion of ischeme to kscheme is produced by the internal mechanisms of klish.
 Ischeme can be manually set by the user in the form of C-structures and assembled as a separate database plugin.
 In this case no other database plugins will be needed, the entire configuration is already ready to be converted to kscheme.

-As part of klish (see dbs/), the following database plugins exist for downloading command configurations, i.e., schematics:
+The klish supports the following sources of the command configuration (see dbs/):

 * expat - Uses the expat library to load configuration from XML.
 * libxml2 - Uses the libxml2 library to load configuration from XML.